rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 console.log(`Signer:`, signer);
 console.log(`Address: ${address}`);

-// v Configuration code below this line
+// v-- Configuration code below this line --v
 ```

 ### Add the Expected Output

-We will now add the deployment and expected output, between which we will next put the rest of the code.
+We will now add the deployment and expected output, between which, in the next section, we will put the rest of the code.

 ```
-// ^ Configuration code above this line
+// ^-- Configuration code above this line --^

-saleState.recipient = address;

 console.log(
   "Submitting the following state:",